 Kids learn best in a social environment

 Subject or topic information can be more effective when it comes from peers.
 Collaborative learning encourages this social aspect of education and enhances student understanding.
 The group nature of collaborative learning also promotes interactions.
-Students are organized in flexible groupings, either at random or by the teacher, to reflect mixed academic ability or shared interests, for instance.
+Students are organized in flexible groupings, either at random or by the teacher, to reflect mixed academic ability or shared interests.

 Educators can share workload and ideas